Monica Pinette: Awards

 She made her international debut at the 2002 and 2003 World Championships and eventually competed at the 2003 Pan American Games in Santo Domingo, Dominican Republic, where she finished seventh.
 Following this Pinette qualified for the 2004 Summer Olympics in Athens, along with her compatriot Kara Grant.
 They made their national debut in the women's event.
 With her strongest performance in the fencing segment, Pinette finished successfully in thirteenth place, the highest position achieved by a modern Canadian pentathlete, male or female, in Olympic history.

 Pinette continued to earn a fourth-place finish for the team relay at the 2006 World Modern Pentathlon Championships in Guatemala City, Guatemala, and also, her first medal by winning gold at the Pan American Championships in the same year.
 She also added her silver medal at the 2007 Pan American Games in Rio de Janeiro, Brazil, automatically receiving a qualifying berth for the 2008 Summer Olympics in Beijing.
 At the Olympics, Pinette finished in twenty-seventh place, following a poor performance in the last three sporting segments.

 Personal life

 Currently, Monica Pinette is a retired pentathlete and is working towards raising awareness for aboriginal athletes in Canada as well as giving advice on how to live a healthy lifestyle, specifically as an aboriginal person.
 She contributed to the creation of a booklet titled Growing Up Healthy that encourages First Nations parents in British Columbia to live a healthy lifestyle.
-Pinette has a son named Bruno.
+Pinette is married, has two sons and is living with her family near Cologne in Germany.